naughtont3/docker-builds/hobbes-dtk-demo/README.md

-- Another example: Running a Hobbes demo container with access to the '/dev/xpmem' device (xpmem assumed to be loaded by host, otherwise need more privledges to 'insmod' in container).
+- Another example: Running a Hobbes demo container with access to the '/dev/xpmem' device (xpmem assumed to be loaded by host, otherwise need more privileges to 'insmod' in container).

    ```
      # Start "system container" (with access to /dev/xpmem device)